-The dive sites of the Sanur channel don’t have much interest and will be mostly used for people training for their Open Water level.
+The dive sites of the Sanur channel don’t have much interest and will be mainly used for people training for their Open Water level.

 Diving in the Gili Islands

 Gili Trawangan was originally a surfer spot but over the years, it became a popular diving spot for both beginners, advanced and even tech divers.
 Some dive sites are very sheltered for beginners but other deeper dive sites can have really strong currents.
-The main attraction in the Gilis are the frequent sightings of sea turtles.
-While it is indeed always cool to say hi to turtles, it is important to know that due to long time use of dynamite fishing around Lombok, some dive sites look more like underwater dunes of dead coral.
+The main attraction in the Gilis is the frequent sightings of sea turtles.
+While it is always cool to say hi to turtles, it is essential to know that due to the use of dynamite fishing around Lombok, some dive sites look more like underwater dunes of dead coral.
 It remains, however, one of the most popular places in the area for people looking to do scuba diving training at any level in a paradise-like location.

 What to see underwater in Bali?

-Beyond being a friendly and sumptuous place to visit, scuba diving-wise it is hard to beat Bali.
+Beyond being a friendly and sumptuous place to visit, it is hard to beat Bali scuba diving-wise.
 There is something for every diver in its waters all around the island.
 From a historical shipwreck to marine life, it is hard to be disappointed by going diving in Bali.
 Even the Liberty wreck is full of fish species and macro critters to find like in an underwater scavenger hunt.

 - Emperor & Semicircle angelfish